 Key Takeaways

-What Are AC Condenser Coils and Why Do They Matter?
+What Are AC Condenser Coils & Why Should You Care?

 If you look at the outdoor unit of your air conditioner, you’ll see a series of thin metal fins that look a lot like a car’s radiator.
 These are the condenser coils, and they play a huge role in keeping your home cool.
 Their main job is to release all the heat that your AC system pulls from inside your house.
 As warm air is drawn out of your living space, that heat is transferred into a refrigerant and carried to the outdoor unit.
 The condenser coils are where that heat gets dumped outside, allowing cool air to be sent back into your home.